Can a 16-year-old, fly-tying prodigy apply his skills and hard-earned patience to save the environment?

 “They saw he was a leader,” Robins said.
 “And compassionate, kind and polite.
 He’s a great, great kid.”

 Now, “I am part of a selective group of 15 that goes to different countries to compete in the fly fishing championships.”
-He will travel to the Czech Republic next summer for the world championships.
+The team will travel to the Czech Republic next summer for the world championships.

 “I couldn’t have done any of it without Guy,” he paused to give his mentor credit.
 “He taught me how to tie my first fly and everything he knows.”